LEARNAcademy/syllabus/react/props.md

 ### Mapping a Component Call

 Our greeter application is working just great.
 But what if we have multiple people to greet?
 To expand the functionality of the application we can set an array in state.
 Instead of a single Greeter component invocation, we will have one component per person.
 To manage this dynamically, we will map over the array in state and return a component invocation.
-No matter how many people we need to greet now our code can manage the job effectively.
+No matter how many people we need to greet, our code can manage the job effectively.

 React is iterating over the array in state and producing a series of component calls as a result.
 Each component call acts independently from the others.
 To keep these similar code outputs organized, React likes to have a key for each iteration.
-A **key** is an unique identifier that gets passed to the JSX tag returned from an iteration.
+A **key** is a unique identifier that gets passed to the JSX tag returned from an iteration.
 A key can be any unique identifier.
 Since we have access to the index as the second parameter in the map method, in this example we will use the index of the array to ensure each item in the array always has a unique identifier.

 As long as the `name` variable stays the same, no changes need to be made to the Greeter component.